 This reaction to the Romantic movement is known for its rich landscapes based on the principle of a dominant hue, but its exponents cultivated also the genre painting which, like their landscapes, centered around homely scenes drawn from the lives of simple people.
 Something of this conception, taught at the Weimar School, is to be found in Woltze.

 At the same time, in the 1870s, Woltze is a contributor, mainly in the capacity of illustrator, to the Gartenlaube.
 This was a Leipzig-based illustrated weekly, the first of its kind in the world.

 By the time Woltze joined it in 1871, the Gartenlaube had become the largest-circulation newspaper in the German-speaking lands.
 1871 was also the year of German Unification when Gartenlaube automatically became Germany’s premier weekly.
 In the 1880s, it would claim the largest readership of any regular publication in the world.

 Its target demographic was the German middle class; it wished to be a family paper, indeed one that would be read aloud in the family (a not-common practice at the time).

-Berthold Woltze specialised in genre scenes, most commonly involving women and often based on an identifiable circumstance which on its own implied a story.
+Berthold Woltze specialized in genre scenes, most commonly involving women and often based on an identifiable circumstance which on its own implied a story.

 Berthold Woltze’s Paintings

-Several of his paintings centre round a letter: news from a family member in America, disconcerting bad news, news possibly pilfered by a postman.
+Several of his paintings centre around a letter: news from a family member in America, disconcerting bad news, news possibly pilfered by a postman.